Non-Smooth Solutions of the Navier-Stokes Equation and their Means: Appendix

 The denominator in (\ref{eq:mean-energy}) is the number of energy dissipation terms in the numerator.
-We consider the spherical harmonic basis $Y_{\ell,m}$ and a partial mean $\mathcal{M}_{\ell}$ defined in terms of the sum over $\ell$.

 All steps as in the $r$ case can be followed.
 The energy dissipation is intrinsicly nonnegative, to reduce the solution space to one dimension.
-To arrive at a one dimensional space, we use Theorem~\ref{sec:ent-min}.2, which states that the $\ell$ entropy minimum is unique, or equivalently, that the $\ell$ minimum energy dissipation state is unique.
+To arrive at a one dimensional space, we use Theorem~\ref{sec:ent-min}.2, which states that the fixed time entropy minimum is unique, or equivalently, that the fixed time minimum energy dissipation state is unique.

-(Related analysis focused on entropy production maximization will be presented in joint work with H. Said and G.-Q. Chen.)
+(Related analysis focused on entropy production maximization has been presented in joint work with H. Said and G.-Q. Chen.)